-Anthony Antonio has attempted to shift the blame for his actions in the 2021 U.S. Capitol riot onto Fox News, right-wing social media and President Trump himself.
-Such claims open up an old debate within media studies on how direct of an influence mass media holds over its audiences.
-So is this claim reasonable?
+Anthony Antonio has attempted to shift the blame for his actions in the 2021 U.S. Capitol riot onto Fox News and President Trump himself.
+Such claims open up an old debate within media studies on just how direct of an influence mass media holds over its audiences.
+So just how reasonable a claim is it?

-Antonio’s defence that Fox News made him do it is, as previously discussed, based on an outdated view of audiences as passive and uncritical.
-To dispute the direct effects of this hypodermic needle model one need only look at the role played by Fox News hosts and the aforementioned President prior to the event.
+Antonio’s claim that Fox News made him do it is, as previously discussed, based on an outdated view of audiences as passive and uncritical.
+To dispute the direct effects of this hypodermic needle model one need only look at the role played by Fox News hosts and the aforementioned President in the build up to the event.